codyhouse/codyhouse-atom-snippets/README.md

-# CodyHouse Snippets for Atom
+# CodyFrame Snippets for Atom

-A collection of completions for Atom, based on the CodyHouse Framework.
+A collection of CodyFrame completions for Atom.

 The extension provides autocompletion for `HTML` (`CSS` utility classes), `SCSS` (custom properties), and `JS` utility functions.